Q.U.B.E.: Development

 The team wanted to keep the project relatively simple in both presentation and story to allow the focus to be on the puzzle aspects.
 The game's world is mostly constructed of cubes and blocks, allowing them to quickly model the world, but giving them enough flexibility to play with those elements in later levels to give the feeling of different environments.
 Toxic Games wanted to have the player feel immersed in the puzzles, and spent more time emphasising that player's interaction.
 The game was planned to introduce each puzzle element in isolation to allow the player to learn how to use it without providing any specific instructions, building up to more complex puzzles in later sections of the game.
 The team originally had a story envisioned for the game, in which the player would hear infrequent narration by a feminine artificial intelligence in the game, voiced by Emily Love, a friend of the team members.
 The team felt this was necessary because they had been "spoiled" by the use of GLaDOS from the Portal series.
 Toxic Games decided to drop the incomplete narration and story to assure they could get the game out before the Christmas holiday, having anticipated it would have taken three more months to complete the work.
 They also expressed concern that players outside England would not understand the accents, something they noticed when they had presented the game at E3 2011.
 Some elements of this narration remain in the released product, such as a room where the walls attempt to crush the player to create a sense of claustrophobia.
 Toxic Games stated at the time that they were considering additional downloadable content for the game after completing ports to other platforms, including content that re-adds this story as well as a level editor.

 Q.U.B.E. was initially developed for Microsoft Windows, but an OS X version was later released in 2012.
 The developers considered iOS mobile platform and OnLive versions to develop.
-A Wii U version was released in August 2015, while PlayStation Vita port was also considered for release.
+A Wii U version was released in August 2015, while a PlayStation Vita port was also considered.